ministryofjustice/moj-frontend/docs/roadmap.md

 ## What we're working on now

+The team is now:

+- developing Probational Delivery Service (PDS) page templates
-We're exploring how Probational Delivery Service (PDS) users identify people on probation.
+- exploring how PDS users identify people on probation

 <hr>